ibaaj/website/index.md

 I am a PhD student in Artificial Intelligence with the CEA (French Center for Atomic and alternative Energies) and Sorbonne University under the supervision of Pr.
 [Nicolas Maudet](https://nmaudet.gitlab.io/) (Sorbonne University, LIP6), Dr. [Wassila Ouerdane](https://wassilaouerdane.github.io/) (CentraleSupelec, MICS) and Dr. [Jean-Philippe Poli](https://polijp.github.io/) (CEA LIST, LI3A).

-My research subject is : *the textual justification generation for a fuzzy expert system*, involving domains such as explainable artificial intelligence, knowledge representation, fuzzy inference and natural language generation.
+My research subject is : *the textual justification generation for a fuzzy expert system*, involving domains such as explainable artificial intelligence, knowledge representation, uncertainty modeling.

 There is a legitimate demand to equip intelligent systems such as fuzzy expert systems with explanatory capabilities.
-The objective is to set up algorithmic tools so that these systems can produce natural language explanations of their decisions.
+The objective is to set up algorithmic tools so that these systems can produce explanations of their decisions.
 Currently, this work has led to two scientific publications:

 Baaj, I., Poli, J., & Ouerdane, W. (2019).
 Some Insights Towards a Unified Semantic Representation of Explanation for eXplainable Artificial Intelligence (XAI).
 1st Workshop on Interactive Natural Language Technology for Explainable Artificial Intelligence  @ INLG 2019 International Natural Language Generation Conference, October 2019, Tokyo, Japan -  [DOI](http://dx.doi.org/10.18653/v1/W19-8404) - [PDF](https://www.aclweb.org/anthology/W19-8404.pdf) - [slides](https://github.com/ibaaj/website/raw/master/NL4XAI_FINAL.pdf)